fastly/fastly-magento2/Documentation/Guides/Edge-Modules/EDGE-MODULE-MOBILE-THEME-SUPPORT.md

 You should use this module in case you use mobile themes with your Magento setup.
 By default Fastly does not take into account device type and for caching purposes will store only a single version of a page.
-This module add detection of a broad group of devices e.g.
+This module adds detection of mobile devices currently in these three categories

 * iPhone and iPod devices
 * Android Mobile devices